spawnrider/spawnrider/README.md

 * Partager mes connaissances pour inspirer et apprendre des autres.
 * Découvrir, tester et adopter de nouvelles technologies et méthodes.

+### EN 🇬🇧
+Recognised technical expert and insatiably curious, I am a principal full-stack solution architect, always on the lookout for the latest technological trends.
+My daily life is driven by innovation: proposing fresh ideas, designing tailored solutions, and collaborating with motivated teams to tackle human and technological challenges.

+Innovating and sharing are my watchwords.
+I love pushing boundaries by exploring new approaches to address my clients’ unique needs while creating a lasting impact.
+My expertise spans full-stack development and modern architectures, with a particular passion for open source, modular ecosystems, and emerging digital trends.

+Outside of work, I am an inveterate creator.
+A self-confessed gadget lover and DIY enthusiast, I thrive on projects that blend 3D printing (Prusa, Bambulab), home automation, woodworking, and technological experimentation.
+These passions fuel my professional approach, enabling me to explore, learn, and share novel ideas.

+What drives me :
+* Transforming challenges into opportunities through tailored, innovative solutions.
+* Sharing my knowledge to inspire and learn from others.
+* Discovering, testing, and adopting new technologies and methods.

 ## My Skill Set
 <table><tr><td valign="top" width="33%">